You may be booked (🙌), but there’s still quite a bit to take care of before you land your tush in that plane seat.

 I hope this article makes this stuff a walk in the park!

-Anything we missed or you need help with in your travel planning?
+Anything we missed or do you need help with your travel planning?
 Let us know in the comments below!